feng1234665/sphinx-ue4/README.md

 The modified code is contained within the _other folder.

 # Information
-Please read https://www.ue4community.wiki/legacy/speech-recognition-plugin-yg8mvl5w for usage information.
+Please read [Wiki article](https://www.ue4community.wiki/legacy/speech-recognition-plugin-yg8mvl5w) for usage information.

 # This form
 I only fix the plugin compilation under Unreal Engine 4.25.
 That's it.